WA Aboriginal Sports Council (WAASC)

-11.2 Support includes secretarial services such as meeting coordination; distribution of agendas; taking and distribution of minutes; follow up of matters/actions arising; facilitating access to DSR/external personnel and relevant records; maintaining the register of conflict declarations and other ASCSFG records.
+11.2 Support includes secretarial services such as meeting coordination; distribution of agendas; taking and distribution of minutes; follow up of matters/actions arising; facilitating access to Sport and Recreation/external personnel and relevant records; maintaining the register of conflict declarations and other WAASC records.

 12.0 Record of Proceedings

-12.1 Meeting agendas should be distributed to ASCSFG members at least one week prior to the scheduled meeting.
+12.1 Meeting agendas should be distributed to WAASC members at least one week prior to the scheduled meeting.

-12.2 Minutes of meetings should be distributed to all ASCSFG members within two weeks of the meeting.
+12.2 Minutes of meetings should be distributed to all WAASC members within two weeks of the meeting.

 13.0 Amendments to Terms of Reference

 15.1 The TOR should be reviewed annually.
-Any changes are to be mutually agreed between DSR and the ASCSFG.
+Any changes are to be mutually agreed between Sport and Recreation and the WAASC.

-In October 2015, DSR embarked on a project “to develop clarity of role and relevance for DSR regarding Aboriginal participation and involvement in sport and recreation/culture”.
+In October 2015, Sport and Recreation embarked on a project “to develop clarity of role and relevance for Sport and Recreation regarding Aboriginal participation and involvement in Sport and Recreation/culture”.
 Extensive stakeholder engagement found that services must be delivered differently in order to meet individual and community aspirations.
 As well, such service delivery should be based on an acknowledgment that Aboriginal culture and involvement in sport are intrinsically intertwined.

 There was a strong desire to establish a “better Aboriginal sport outcomes group” to progress the priorities emerging from the engagement process and advocate for better outcomes for Aboriginal people and communities”.
 The engagement process identified the following nine desired outcomes:

 - Cultural elements are embedded in program design and delivery.